Underwatering a Christmas Cactus

 Treating this plant like a desert cactus and allowing extended dry-outs

-Christmas Cactus is an epiphyte from humid forest conditions, not a desert species, and doesn't tolerate the prolonged bone-dry periods that succulents and true desert cacti handle comfortably; extended drought causes visible shriveling relatively quickly by comparison.
+Christmas Cactus is an epiphyte from humid forest conditions, not a desert species, and doesn't tolerate the prolonged bone-dry periods that succulents and true desert cacti handle comfortably; extended drought causes visible shriveling relatively quickly by comparison, often within one to two weeks of neglect rather than the many weeks a desert cactus could shrug off.

 Bark-based mix suited to epiphyte roots depleting quickly in a small pot